streamthoughts/kafka-connect-file-pulse/README.md

 * Support plugeable strategies to cleanup up completed files
 * Etc.

+## Show your support
+You think this project can help you or your team to ingest data into Kafka ?
+Please 🌟 this repository to support us!

 ## How to get started ?

 The best way to learn Connect File Pulse is to follow the step by step [Getting Started](https://streamthoughts.github.io/kafka-connect-file-pulse/docs/getting-started/).

 If you want to read about using Connect File Pulse, the full documentation can be found [here](https://streamthoughts.github.io/kafka-connect-file-pulse/)

-## Show your support

-Please ⭐ this repository if this project helped you!

 ## Contributions